suanier/vr-explorer-upgraded-docs/docs/VR-EXP 第三方api对接文档-英文.md

 	3.4 Acquisition of posture file and data
 		3.4.1 Acquisition of posture file
 		3.4.2 Acquisition of posture data
-		3.4.3 Acquisition of body measurements file
+		3.4.3 Acquisition of circumference file
-		3.4.4 Acquisition of body measurements data
+		3.4.4 Acquisition of circumference data
 	3.5 Acquisition of shoulder test data
 	3.6 Acquisition of report printing
 	3.7 Description of Visbody return status code
-	3.8 Description of relationship between the synthesized push type and interface
+	3.8 Description of relationship between the synthesis push type and interface
 ```

 ## 1. File description